Neat Client? Fast-track the opening of your account with Statrys See how

 This article will look at the 8 types of SaaS solutions you can find on the market and their benefits.
 At the end of this article, we will also share which SaaS solutions our team at Statrys use to help improve our productivity and efficiency.

 Software-as-a-Service (SaaS) is a web-based software that allows its users to access and use online applications (a.k.a cloud computing).
-Instead of purchasing and installing software, something which requires costly hardware investments, companies can select the SaaS solution instead.
+Instead of purchasing and installing software, something that requires costly hardware investments, companies can select the SaaS solution instead.

-This gives companies access to the same type of technology remotely, but with greater scalability, flexibility, cost-efficiency, and maintenance.
+This gives companies access to the same type of technology remotely but with greater scalability, flexibility, cost-efficiency, and maintenance.

-The types of SaaS models can vary, starting from basic applications such as email, customer relationship management (CRM) & accounting software, to more complex applications such as enterprise resource planning suites and integrated analytics platforms.
+The types of SaaS models can vary, starting from basic applications such as email, customer relationship management (CRM) & accounting software to more complex applications such as enterprise resource planning suites and integrated analytics platforms.

 These innovations have allowed companies (especially startups) to stay competitive and efficient by giving them access to enterprise-level tools without the big entry costs or long-term commitments.

-Now that we understand what a SaaS solution is, let's have a quick look at its history.
+Now that we understand what a SaaS solution is let's have a quick look at its history.

 History of SaaS Solutions